LPMatrix/LPMatrix/README.md

 <div align="center">

-Backend engineer turned AI systems builder.
-I design and ship production RAG pipelines,<br/>
-agent frameworks, and LLM integrations — with 5 years of infrastructure experience<br/>
-keeping me honest about what actually runs in prod.
+I help teams figure out where AI fits in their stack — then I build it.<br/>
+RAG pipelines, agent frameworks, LLM integrations.
+Strategy that doesn't stop at the whiteboard.

 <br/><br/>